 - Make sure you book through the Qantas website to avoid phone booking fees

 The only WestJet passengers that have complimentary access to airport lounges are those travelling in Business Class on the 787 aircraft.

 WestJet currently utilises third-party lounges in airports it flies to.
 However, they will open their own lounge in Calgary around July-October 2020.

 For other passengers holding a credit card with Priority Pass benefits, you’ll be able to access lounges regardless of which cabin you are travelling in.
 They include the highly-rated Plaza Premium lounges.

 Alternative redemption options

 There are no other easily-accessible redemption options for WestJet.

 However, the most obvious alternative for Australia-based travellers is to redeem KrisFlyer miles or Asia Miles for Air Canada flights.
 Generally, it is best to use Asia Miles on shorter domestic flights and KrisFlyer miles on longer ones.

-> Do you plan on redeeming Qantas Points on flights with WestJet?
-Share your travel plans in the comments below!
+Have you redeemed your Qantas Points for flights with WestJet?
+Share your experience in the comments below!

 Read the Point Hacks guide to using Qantas Points for flights on partner airlines here.